-Fukushima nuclear disaster: Japan to release treated water this week
+Fukushima nuclear disaster: Japan to release treated water in 48 hours

-Japan will start releasing treated wastewater from the tsunami-hit Fukushima nuclear plant into the Pacific Ocean on Thursday, despite opposition from its neighbours.
+Japan will start releasing treated radioactive water from the tsunami-hit Fukushima nuclear plant into the Pacific Ocean on Thursday, despite opposition from its neighbours.

 The decision comes weeks after the UN's nuclear watchdog approved the plan.